 THC – “The High Causer”

-It was discovered that the primary cannabinoid that gives cannabis its psychoactive effects is THC.
+The primary cannabinoid that gives cannabis its psychoactive effects is THC.

 But you would think that just because THC produce these effects, THC is only good for recreational purposes.

 When THC stimulates the CB1 and CB2 receptors, it can produce widespread effects that have the potential to help treat various diseases and illnesses:

-- THC can inhibit the inflammatory process[iii] which worsens conditions like rheumatoid arthritis, glaucoma, cancer, Alzheimer’s disease, epilepsy, multiple sclerosis, etc.
+- THC can inhibit the inflammatory process which worsens conditions like rheumatoid arthritis, glaucoma, cancer, Alzheimer’s disease, epilepsy, multiple sclerosis, etc.

-- THC can help reduce stress and anxiety[iv] in patients with post-traumatic stress disorder.
+- THC can help reduce stress and anxiety in patients with post-traumatic stress disorder.